 This is the essential Cambodia trip.
 You might come to see Angkor Wat, but you will leave with a much wider appreciation of all that is Cambodia.
 Friendly faces, delicious food, rich culture and history, and some great riding all makes this an unforgettable experience.
-This trip runs Siem Reap to Phnom Penh.
+This multi-day bike tour runs Siem Reap to Phnom Penh.

-A trip with the perfect balance of history, culture, adventure, great riding, and an opportunity to make new friends.
+A trip with the perfect balance of history, culture, adventure, great bike touring, and an opportunity to make new friends.
 This adventure starts in Siem Reap where we see first-hand the feat of the ancients at Angkor Wat and its accompanying temples.
-We then take a journey by the most enjoyable means possible through this charming, captivating country.
+We then take a journey by the most enjoyable means possible, cycle touring through this charming, captivating country.

 We venture into the north of the country, the last holdout of the Maoist Khmer Rouge before peace was achieved.
 Here the landscapes are similar to what they were throughout the country decades ago, with sparser populations, more forest cover and red laterite roads snaking off into the distance.
 We pay a visit to the majestic Preah Vihear Temple atop the Dangrek Mountain Range with views over to Thailand.
 We see traditional farming methods still in practice and meet many friendly, hospitable people throughout the countryside.
 We pass through towns still sporting the remnants of French colonialism in their architecture and we see that this really is a country that may have been under-appreciated over time.

-Flat terrain, back roads with no traffic, great food and warm weather are all great reasons for anyone with a curiosity about Cambodia to enjoy this ride.
+Flat terrain, back roads with no traffic, great food and warm weather are all great reasons for anyone with a curiosity about Cambodia to enjoy this bike tour.
 If that isn't motivation enough, then a beach finish surely is.

 Peak Season Surcharge